 - KITEx/KITE-tools development: João P. Santos Pires (Porto)

 - Python interface / documentation: Bert Jorissen (Antwerp), Emile Aerts (Antwerp), Robin Smeyers (Antwerp), David T. S. Perkins (York)

 If you would like to collaborate with us on the KITE project, please email a team member directly or send us a message through the Contact form.

-KITE's project kick-off was funded by The Royal Society through grant NA150043 "Efficient Numerical Solver for Spin, Charge and Optical Conductivity" (T. Rappoport and A. Ferreira).
+The inception of KITE's open-source project was funded by The Royal Society through grant NA150043 "Efficient Numerical Solver for Spin, Charge and Optical Conductivity" (T. Rappoport and A. Ferreira).
 The KITE team is also grateful for the support received from EPSRC (A. Ferreira), The Royal Society (UF130385, A. Ferreira) and FLAG-ERA (TRANS2DTMD, M. Anđelković and L. Covaci).
 We thank Miguel Dias Costa (HPC at NUS, Singapore), Killian Murphy (HPC at University of York, UK) and Julia Giannella (Web Design) for the technical support provided in the early stages of the KITE project.